Blues for Allah: Release and cover art

-To celebrate the release of the album, the band played a small concert at the Great American Music Hall, featuring the album in its entirety.
-The performance was recorded on 16-track and released in 1991 as One from the Vault.
+To celebrate the release of the album, the band held a soundcheck on August 12, 1975 and then played a small concert on August 13, 1975 at the Great American Music Hall, featuring the album in its entirety.
+The concert performance was recorded on 16-track and released in 1991 as One from the Vault.
 This was the first complete show ever released by the Grateful Dead and the first of an ongoing stream of releases from the band's vault.

 Two singles were released from the album, "The Music Never Stopped" and "Franklin's Tower", both backed with "Help on the Way".
-"The Music Never Stopped" is shorter than the album version, with a differently-recorded ending.
+"The Music Never Stopped" is shorter than the album version, with a differently recorded ending.
 "Franklin's Tower" is an edited version and "Help on the Way" fades out before the segue to "Slipknot!" (though fading later on the second single).

 Blues for Allah was the final studio album on the Grateful Dead's original independent label.
 Grateful Dead Records' distribution partner United Artists Records had greater involvement in the rights and publication for this album than previously (e.g. releasing the album in foreign markets on the United Artists (UA) label).
 This was an attempt to combat counterfeiting and because UA was helping fund the completion of The Grateful Dead Movie in return for further distribution rights and the completion of a soundtrack album.

 Blues for Allah was in and out of print after the band's move to Arista Records.
 It was re-pressed in 1979 by UA's Liberty imprint.
 The album was first released on CD in 1987, after which it has remained in print.
 It was remastered and expanded for the Beyond Description box set, in October 2004.
 This version was released separately in 2006, by Rhino Records.

+The 50th Anniversary Deluxe Edition of Blues for Allah was released on September 12, 2025.
+A three-disc CD, it includes a remastered version of the original album.
+It also includes a soundcheck and rehearsal recorded on August 12, 1975 at the Great American Music Hall in San Francisco, several songs from the March 23, 1975 concert at Kezar Stadium in San Francisco, and songs from the June 21 and 22, 1976 shows at the Tower Theater in Upper Darby, Pennsylvania.
+Additionally, the original album will be re-released in several different vinyl LP versions and in digital formats.